joncursi/cheddur-whitepaper/whitepaper.md

 # Roadmap

-Cheddur 2.0 is slated to launch on May 01, 2019.
+The targeted launch date for the Cheddur 2.0 platform is May 01, 2019.

 ## Historical